-Call for papers for new Journal of Japonisme
+Call for papers for Journal of Japonisme

-Along with Professor Willa Silverman of Penn State University and Dr Ricard Bru of the Institute of Culture in Barcelona, Dr Weisberg is a member of the editorial board and is the managing editor of the newly created Journal of Japonisme.
+Along with Professor Willa Silverman of Penn State University and Dr Ricard Bru of the Institute of Culture in Barcelona, Dr Weisberg is a member of the editorial board and is the managing editor of the Journal of Japonisme.

-Beginning October 1st, 2014 you will be able to find up-to-date information by visiting the Journal of Japonisme page on Brill's website, brill.com/joj.
+You can find up-to-date information by visiting the Journal of Japonisme page on Brill's website, brill.com/joj.

 Gabriel P. Weisberg, Telephone: (612) 340-1408; Fax: (612) 340-1408; email: firstname.lastname@example.org.